Amazon EIN: Do You Need An Employer Identification Number?

 Do I need an Amazon Employer Identification Number?

-According to the IRS website, if you satisfy any of the following conditions, you will need an Employer Identification Number (EIN):
+Do I need an EIN?
+According to the IRS website, if you satisfy any of the following conditions, you will need to obtain an EIN or Employer Identification Number:

-• You operate your business as a partnership or a corporation (such as a Limited Liability Company).
+- You operate your business as a partnership or a corporation (such as a Limited Liability Company).
+This serves as your Federal ID for business.

-Even if you register a business, you may not require an EIN.
-Continue reading to learn more.
+Even if you register a business, you are not required to obtain an Amazon EIN.
+Continue reading to learn how long does it take to get EIN number and more.

 When do you or don’t you need an EIN to sell on Amazon?